nawathey/rover/README.md

     sudo mv motion /usr/bin
     sudo apt-get install libjpeg62

-Once 'motion' is running, the output files are stored in public/log.
+Once 'motion' is running, the raw output files are stored in public/log.
+You can view them view them using the 'Motion' tab of the [web interface](#web-interface).

-Add this to crontab to ensure we don't run out of space on disk
+Add this to crontab, which will delete old motion capture files periodically when space is running low on disk:

     0,5,10,15,20,25,30,35,40,45,50,55 * * * * /home/samlu/rover/bin/checkSpace.sh >> /tmp/checkSpace.log 2>&1

 # Automatic startup on reboot

+To enable everything to start automatically upon reboot:

     sudo cp -pr etc /etc
     sudo update-rc.d motion defaults
     sudo update-rc.d rover.sh defaults

+By default, if USB serial port is connected, rover start.sh will run 'mjpg-streamer'.
+In that case, motion capture is automatically disabled, because '/etc/default/motion' checks if port is already in use.

+To enable motion capture even with USB serial port connected, you'd have to manually kill streamer and start motion:

+    killall mjpg_streamer
+    sudo /etc/init.d/motion start

-Disable rover streaming if you wish to use the surveillance motion capture mode:
+If you wish to use the surveillance motion capture mode permanently, you can disable rover streaming mode:

     sudo update-rc.d rover.sh disable

+# Web interface

+Once everything is setup and running, point a browser at 'http://<hostname>:8088' to view the main web interface.
+You can create an account to access it.

+Note that in order to play back the mpeg-4 files captured by motion, you'll need to use Safari or IE, not Chrome.

+If you wish to view this outside of the local area network, you should enable port-forwarding on your router of these 2 ports: 8088 (the main web interface) and 8089 (for live mjpg-streamer).

+If you're running motion detection, there is also port 8080 and 8081 to view the admin console and live capture respectively.
+Don't open these outside of your local area network since they are not secured.

-# Clean up
+# Update and clean up

+Periodically, it's good to update the Raspbian OS:

+    sudo apt-get update
+    sudo apt-get upgrade

+After installation is all done, you'll want to remove left-over files from 'apt-get' to conserve space:

     sudo apt-get clean